srwthomas/rails-watch-list/README.md

 Simple Movie Watchlist Website
-- built using ruby on rails
+- Built using ruby on rails
 - Introductions and use of MVC (Model, View, Controller)
 - Using Pg database for movie storage
 - Using Simpleform to add/ edit Movie cards